How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 To assist you with this tactic, it is a valuable process to plan in advance the types of boundaries that are important for you to set.

-Start by listing out some of the words, actions, and circumstances that make you feel doubt and anxiety when you are with your partner.
-For example, when the person yells, name-calls, stands too close to you when there’s tension between you, argues, gives you the silent treatment, or makes a big deal in front of other people, your anxiety levels might spike and you may begin to doubt yourself.
+Start by listing some of the words, actions, and circumstances that make you feel doubt and anxiety when you are with your partner.
+For example, when the person yells, calls you names, stands too close to you when there’s tension between you, argues, gives you the silent treatment, or makes a big deal in front of other people, your anxiety levels might spike, and you may begin to doubt yourself.

 If so, it’s time to communicate clear boundaries about these items and identify the consequences if they fail to respect them.
 Consider the following phrases to express your boundaries:

-- If they’re in your personal physical space, tell them to “Please step away because you are making me feel unsafe.”
+• If they’re in your physical space, tell them, "Please step away because you are making me feel unsafe.”

-Advance planning of which boundaries you plan to hold firm to will equip you to steadfastly and clearly enforce them even when you are in the middle of a conflict that may be causing you significant stress and confusion.
+Planning which boundaries you plan to hold firm to will equip you to enforce them steadfastly, even when you are in the middle of a conflict that may be causing you significant stress and confusion.

 Whatever boundaries you set, be sure you are ready to enforce the consequences when they violate your requests.
 End the talk.
 Leave.
 Refuse to respond.
 Whatever you do, just make sure the consequence is clearly communicated and followed through with or you will lose valuable ground.